-- 6.1 Contribution to the Southend 2050 Road Map - 6.1.1 Contributes to keeping our residents and visitors safe and well. - 6.2 Financial Implications - 6.2.1 There are no Financial Implications associated with this report.
-Existing resources will be used to manage the implementation.
-However, the saving in expense regarding damage to Council property over time will be of financial benefit to the Council and residents. - 6.3 Environmental Impacts - 6.3.1 Smoke and associated chemicals from barbecues will be reduced improving the environment.
+- 6.1 Contribution to the Southend 2050 Road Map - 6.1.1 Contributes to keeping our residents and visitors safe and well. - 6.2 Financial Implications - 6.2.1 Existing resources will be used to manage the implementation of the PSPOs.
+Existing resources will assist with the communication of the new restrictions.
+There will be a saving in expense regarding damage to Council property where barbecues have burnt some equipment.
+Signage will need to be updated which will come from existing replacement budgets.